-RS196 Way of the Earth [CDiv] (3) Spring Explores the profound links between ecology and spirituality, between "Mother Nature" (Gaia concept) and conceptions of human/divine nature(s).
+RS196 Way of the Earth [CDiv] (3)

+Explores the profound links between ecology and spirituality, between "Mother Nature" (Gaia concept) and conceptions of human/divine nature(s).
 The course aims to integrate perspectives on such topics as science and religion, the spirituality of indigenous peoples, ecofeminism, Creation Spirituality, and reverence for nature in the teachings of world religions.

-RS197 Your Spiritual Path (3) Fall The course will weave together insights from various spiritual traditions and spiritual guides (e.g. "spiritual masters"/mystics), some of which represent major world religions.
-The course will also integrate the spiritual explorations, experiences, insights, and questions of the course participants.
-Life as journey, as odyssey, and as quest will be probed and shared.
+RS197 Your Spiritual Path (3)

+The course weaves together insights from various spiritual traditions and spiritual guides (e.g. "spiritual masters"/mystics), some of which represent major world religions.
+The course also integrates the spiritual explorations, experiences, insights, and questions of the course participants.
+Life as journey, as odyssey, and as quest are probed and shared.

-RS199 Independent Study in Religious Studies (1-3) Provides an opportunity for independent study or research in Religious Studies, which may be arranged under the direction of the instructor.
+RS199 Independent Study in Religious Studies (1-3)

+Provides an opportunity for independent study or research in Religious Studies, which may be arranged under the direction of the instructor.
 See Undergraduate Policies and Procedures section on Independent Study, page 32.